-To do this, Double-click the layer to unlock it and name it Backup.
-Then duplicate it by pressing Command/Ctrl + J (or you can always go to Layer > Duplicate Layer) and name the new layer Background.
+To do this, double-click the layer to unlock it and name it Backup.
+Then duplicate it by pressing Command/Control-J (or you can always go to Layer > Duplicate Layer) and name the new layer Background.
 Finally, create a Fill Layer by going to Layer > New Fill Layer.
 Pick a dark gray color and place it between the two layers.

 One problem with pictures taken during winter is that they often end up having a dull gray sky.
 In order to have a more interesting result, and to make our snow more visible, we will first have to replace our current sky.
-Feel free to skip this step if you are working on your own photo and already have visually interesting sky.
+Feel free to skip this step if you are working on your own photo and already have a visually interesting sky.

 First, select the Magic Wand Tool (W) and, while holding Shift, create a rough selection of the sky.
 Click on various places in the sky to create a rough selection of the sky.
 Then, go to Layer > Layer Mask > Hide Selection to create your mask.

 With your layer selected, open the Properties panel and click on Mask Edge (please note you need Photoshop CS6 or higher to access this option).
 With the Refine Mask window now open, you can brush on the image to refine the mask.
-Before doing anything, you will most likely need adjust your brush size in the upper panel.
+Before doing anything, you will most likely need to adjust your brush size in the upper panel.
 You can also click on View Mode and set it to black so you have a better preview of what you are working on.

 Then, you can brush over the trees and the horizon in order to soften and refine the mask.
 Once you are done, you can play with the settings in the window in order to further refine your mask.

-Finally, you can reduce the brush size, zoom in on your image and carefully paint over the borders of your selection to paint out the white fringe.
+Finally, you can reduce the brush size, zoom in on your image, and carefully paint over the borders of your selection to paint out the white fringe.

-First, create a Gradient Fill layer by going in the options located in the lower right corner of the Layer panel and selecting Gradient.
-Make sure the gradient is set to 90° and Double-click on the gradient image to edit it.
+First, create a Gradient Fill layer by going to the options located in the lower right corner of the Layers panel and selecting Gradient.
+Make sure the gradient is set to 90° and double-click on the gradient image to edit it.
 Set the colors as shown in the example below and press OK.

-Set all three layers to 20% opacity and name them Haze.
+Set all three layers to 20% Opacity and name them Haze.

 2. Generate the Snowflakes